-- For the comprehensive characterization of dust particle optical properties, we exploit the profiling capabilities of the Polly^{XT} Raman polarization lidar (Engelmann et al., 2016) of the National Observatory of Athens (NOA), as part of the European Aerosol Research Lidar Network (EARLINET).
-This multi-wavelength system is equipped with three elastic channels at 355, 532 and 1064 nm, two vibrational Raman channels at 387 and 607 nm, two channels for the detection of the cross-polarized backscattered signal at 355 and 532 nm, and one water vapour channel at 407 nm.
-The system employs two detectors, a near- - 130 field and a far-field telescope provide reliable aerosol optical property profiles from close to the ground to the upper troposphere.
-The basic lidar quantities used for the monitoring and characterization of dust loads in our study, are the total attenuated backscatter coefficient (Mm-1sr-1) at 532 nm (calibrated range-corrected signal) to account for particle concentrations and the Volume Linear Depolarization Ratio (VLDR, δ_v) at 532 nm.
-VLDR (%) is the ratio of the crosspolarized to the co-polarized backscattered signal (Freudenthaler et al., 2009), where cross- and co- are defined with respect

-- 135 to the plane of polarization of the emitted laser pulses.
-It encloses the influence of both atmospheric particles and molecules, with high δ_v values being indicative of irregular particles (i.e. atmospheric dust).
-However, for a comprehensive aerosol characterization, the particle backscatter coefficient (β) and Particle Linear Depolarization Ratio (PLDR, δ_p) are needed.
+For the comprehensive characterization of dust particle optical properties, we exploit the profiling capabilities of the PollyXT Raman polarization lidar (Engelmann et al., 2016) of the National Observatory of Athens (NOA), which is part of the European Aerosol Research Lidar Network (EAR-LINET).
+This multi-wavelength system is equipped with three elastic channels at 355, 532 and 1064 nm; two vibrational Raman channels at 387 and 607 nm; two channels for the detection of the cross-polarized backscattered signal at 355 and 532 nm; and one water vapour channel at 407 nm.
+The system employs two detectors; a near-field and a far-field telescope provide reliable aerosol optical property profiles from close to the ground to the upper troposphere.
+The basic lidar quantities used for the monitoring and characterization of dust loads in our study are the total attenuated backscatter coefficient ( $Mm^{-1} sr^{-1}$ ) at 532 nm (calibrated range-corrected signal) to account for particle concentrations and the volume linear depolarization ratio (VLDR, $\delta{\rm v}$ ) at 532 nm.
+VLDR (%) is the ratio of the cross-polarized to the co-polarized backscattered signal (Freudenthaler et al., 2009), where the prefixes "cross-" and "co-" are defined with respect to the plane of polarization of the emitted laser pulses.
+It encloses the influence of both atmospheric particles and molecules, with high $\delta_v$ values being indicative of irregular particles (i.e. atmospheric dust).
+However, for a comprehensive aerosol characterization, the particle backscatter coefficient ( $\beta$ ) and particle linear depolarization ratio (PLDR, $\delta{\rm p}$ ) are needed.
 PLDR (%) is derived from VLDR by correcting for molecular depolarization with atmospheric parameters extracted from radiosonde measurements (i.e. atmospheric pressure and temperature).
-In the selected case studies, we also present the δ_p and β profiles, - 140 as derived in the timeframe when each dust episode was fully developed.
-Typical δ_p values for Saharan dust are in the range of 25% to 35% at 532 nm, while large β values are representative of substantial particle concentrations (Haarig et al., 2017; Veselovskii et al., 2016, 2020).
+In the selected case studies, we also present the $\delta_p$ and $\beta$ profiles, as derived in the timeframe when each dust episode was fully developed (averaged between 18:00 and 21:00 UTC for all dust cases).
+Typical $\delta_p$ values for Saharan dust are in the range of 25 % to 35 % at 532 nm, while large $\beta$ values are representative of substantial particle concentrations (Haarig et al., 2017; Veselovskii et al., 2016, 2020).